IBM/power-up/docs/OPCG_intro_setup.rst

    -  If using redundant data switches with MLAG, Leave the interswitch peer links (IPL) links disconnected until Cluster Genesis completes.
 (This avoids loops)

--  Configure Management switch(es) (for out of box installation, it is usually necessary to configure the switch using a serial connection.
+**Initial configuration of management switch(es)**

+For out of box installation, it is usually necessary to configure the switch using a serial connection.
 See the switch installation guide.
 For additional info on Lenovo G8052 specific commands, see Appendix G. and the *Lenovo RackSwitch G8052 Installation guide*)

    In order for Cluster Genesis to access and configure the switches in your cluster it is necessary to configure management access on all switches and provide management